adamgreig/agg-kicad/scripts/README.md

 ### compile_lib.py

-This script generates a single `agg-kicad.lib` file containing all the schematic symbols in all the individual `.lib` files.
+This script generates a single `agg-kicad.kicad_sym` file containing all the schematic symbols in all the individual `.kicad_sym` files.

 Run with `--verify` as the final argument to instead verify that the existing compiled library is up-to-date.

-`python3 compilelib.py ../lib ../agg-kicad.lib`
+`python3 compilelib.py ../lib ../agg-kicad.kicad_sym`

-### compile_pro.py

-This script creates a blank KiCAD project file containing all the schematic libraries in the given directory.
-Useful for generating a development project for editing schematic symbols.

-`python3 genproject.py ../lib ../agg-kicad.pro`

 ## Other Scripts